My Life (Iris DeMent album)

 My Life is the second album released by singer-songwriter Iris DeMent.
 Released in 1994 on Warner Bros., it peaked at number 16 on the Billboard Heatseekers chart.

 The album was dedicated to her father, Patric Shaw DeMent, who died in 1992.

 Critical reception

 Spin ranked My Life as the 3rd best album of 1994.
 Writing in Spin, Eric Weisbard described the album as "...unbreakable gentleness as a modern epiphany about rural values."

+Robert Christgau gave the album an A+, which he's done for less than 150 albums out approximately 50,000 graded reviews.

 The album was nominated for the Grammy Award for Best Contemporary Folk Album at the 37th Annual Grammy Awards.

 Track listing

 All songs by Iris DeMent except as indicated.